 All courses in this section are worth 3 credits.
-The courses es selected cannot be required courses in the student's major field.
+The courses selected cannot be required courses in the student's major field.
 Other history or culture classes offered may also fulfill the requirement.
-Please see the Dean of General Education if you have any questions on the suitability of a course for fulfilling the History, Culture or Fine Arts requirement.

-8. Social Sciences (0 or 3 credits)
+7. Social Sciences (0 or 3 Credits)